Advanced Architectural Design

 You will learn by a mixture of studio-based activity, tutorials, lectures and seminars.
 The studio space dedicated to the course provides you with an appropriately equipped place to undertake self-directed study and form your own architectonic positions.

-You will study alongside our Master of Architecture students, and benefit academically and socially from being part of this wider community.
+You will study alongside our Architectural Technology students, and benefit academically and socially from being part of this wider community.

 Whilst Term 1 introduces theoretical ideas, and in doing so ensures a common level of understanding across the cohort, Terms 2 and 3 are predominantly research-focused and are driven by independent learning.